postcss/postcss/API.md

 ### `container.every(callback)`

-Returns `true` if `callback` returns a truthy value for all of the container’s children.
+Returns `true` if `callback` returns a true for all of the container’s children.

 ```js
 var noPrefixes = rule.every(function (decl) {